jupyter-server/kernel_gateway/docs/source/getting-started.md

 res = dict(data=np.random.randn(5, 4).tolist(), request=req)
 print(json.dumps(res))
 ```
-and then run the gateway and point specifically at that notebook, we should see some information printed in the logs:
+and then run the gateway in [http-mode](http-mode.md) and point specifically at that notebook, we should see some information printed in the logs:
 ```bash
 jupyter kernelgateway --KernelGatewayApp.api=kernel_gateway.notebook_http --KernelGatewayApp.seed_uri=./my_example.ipynb --port=10100
 [KernelGatewayApp] Kernel started: 12ac2daa-c62a-47e4-964a-336734557656